-Information centric networking (ICN) encompasses several approaches that share the same content-centric philosophy.
-The paradigm that distinguishes ICN from other approaches is the principle that the network should provide a host-to-content abstraction, as opposed to the traditional host-to-host abstraction.
-Indeed, in most ICN proposals there is not an explicit mechanism to communicate with a specific host.
-ICN architectures share three key design principles [18] that are also used in ICEMAN: (i) publish/subscribe-type primitives, (ii) universal caching, and (iii) content-oriented security model.
+that are also used in ICEMAN: (i) publish/subscribe-type primitives, (ii) universal caching, and (iii) content-oriented security model.
 Unlike other ICN architectures, subscribers in ICEMAN specify constraints on how to match the data object to the interests.
 Using these constraints, each node can construct a ranked list of the best data objects that match the subscriber's interest.

 As in most ICN architectures, an ICEMAN node can cache any data object that it receives, and can forward this data object to any interested node on behalf of the publisher.
 ICEMAN does not establish secure tunnels for host-to-host content transport nor shared group keys.
-It secures the content directly by cryptographically enforcing access policies using attribute-based encryption [10], which, by scoping content, plays a role mathematically dual to attribute-based naming.
+It secures the content directly by cryptographically enforcing access policies using attributebased encryption [6], which, by scoping content, plays a role mathematically dual to attribute-based naming.

-CCN [21] is a well-known example of an ICN architecture based on hierarchical names and prefix matching.
+CCN [15] is a well-known example of an ICN architecture based on hierarchical names and prefix matching.
 It uses an interest-driven paradigm with the characteristic that an interest is consumed by the first piece of matching content and needs to be refreshed for each successive piece of content to maintain a TCP-like flow-balance property.
-A generalization of CCN that supports pushand-pull paradigms to make it more suitable for tactical mobile ad-hoc networks (MANETs) has been developed [33].
+A generalization of CCN that supports push-and-pull paradigms to make it more suitable for tactical MANETs has been developed [25].

-Pocket switching is similar to delay/disruption-tolerant networking (DTN), and focuses on exploiting contacts between wearable wireless devices.
-Initial work started at Intel Research Laboratory in Cambridge, and led to the first prototype of the Haggle architecture [19].
-This line of research has been advanced in the European Framework Program, which has developed a wide range of routing algorithms that can naturally deal with mobility and exploit social relationships [31, 30, 20].
-Service discovery [13] and opportunistic routing [17] for low duty-cycle lossy wireless sensor networks have been recently studied.
-A range of innovative approaches to security and metadata privacy has also been developed in this project [34, 35, 5].
-The European project has led to a second generation of the Haggle architecture [32].
+Pocket switching is similar to disruption-tolerant network (DTN), and focuses on exploiting contacts between wearable wireless devices.
+Initial work started at Intel Research Laboratory in Cambridge, and led to the first prototype of the Haggle architecture [13].
+This line of research has been advanced in the 6th European Framework Program, which has developed a wide range of routing algorithms [23], [22], [14] that can naturally deal with mobility and exploit social relationships.
+The European project has led to a second generation of the Haggle architecture [24].
 Due to its inherent content-based foundation, we have identified Haggle as a suitable basis for ICEMAN.

-While most routing algorithms for DTNs are - like IP - based on endpoint identifiers, previous work on interest-driven routing [37, 36] in the context of the DARPA DTN program allows persistent subscriptions to content under a name that will be syntactically matched (using simple prefixes or arbitrary patterns) against content stored in the network caches.
+While most routing algorithms for DTNs are - like IP - based on endpoint identifiers, previous work on interestdriven routing [27], [26] in the context of the DARPA DTN program allows persistent subscriptions to content under a name that will be syntactically matched (using simple prefixes or arbitrary patterns) against content stored in the network caches.
 Matched content travels to the subscribers on the reverse path of the interest.
 DTN approaches are based on semantically meaningful units of information (content is packaged in so-called bundles, defined in RFC 5050), which has been extended to include metadata in so-called extension blocks.
 Despite this extension, the interface to applications is based on end-point identifiers or (hierarchical) names (with syntactic matching) and is not sufficiently general to convey the common needs of applications.
-Descriptive destinations [9] are a noteworthy generalization that add the capability to declaratively constrain the scope of destinations, but does not provide a means for the dual goal of content-based access, e.g., by declaratively expressing interest.
+Descriptive destinations [5] are a noteworthy generalization that add the capability to declaratively constrain the scope of destinations, but does not provide a means for the dual goal of content-based access, e.g., by declaratively expressing interest.
 Finally, the notion of single-node custody (and custody transfer) developed in the context of DTN point-to-point links does not match well with the capabilities of today's wireless networks that can utilize broadcast, opportunistically overhear, and assume collective custody of content.